linhusp/decrypt-text/README.md

 # decrypt-text
-Decrypt texts by frequency algorithm using Yython
+Decrypt texts by frequency algorithm using Python